aljedaxi/zettel/pages/existentialism_course.md

 title: existentialism course
 ---

-## A different way to categorize existentialism is as a subset of phenomenology
+## A different way to categorize existentialism is as a subset of phenomenology.
+###